cnfarmer99/Exercise-03b-Tweening-and-Screen-Shake/README.md

 2D brick breaker game made in Godot with extra features.

 ## TODO List:
-3. Screen Shake doesn't appear to be working.
+1. Screen Shake doesn't appear to be working.
-4. Add second level
+2. Paddle shrink and stretch not working
-5. Add button to get to second level
+3. Add second level
-6. Make button appear when all bricks broken
+4. Add button to get to second level
-8. Make play again menu appear after 2nd level won
+5. Make button appear when all bricks broken
-9. Figure out how to make 3 lives with life count visible Make bottom wall the "life remover"
+6. Make play again menu appear after 2nd level won
-11. Make paddle shrink and stretch
+7. Figure out how to make 3 lives with life count visible Make bottom wall the "life remover"

 ## Implementation